decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : The public key for the signature scheme.

 L
-: The total number of messages that the signature scheme can sign.
+: The total number of signed messages.

 R
 : The set of message indices that are retained or hidden in a signature proof of knowledge.